pymupdf/PyMuPDF/docs/recipes-text.rst

 * The search string can contain blanks and wrap across lines
 * Upper or lower case characters are treated equal
 * Word hyphenation at line ends is detected and resolved
-* Return may also be a list of :ref:`Quad` objects to precisely locate text that is **not parallel** to either axis -- using :ref:`Quad` output is also recommend, when page rotation is not zero
+* Return may also be a list of :ref:`Quad` objects to precisely locate text that is **not parallel** to either axis -- using :ref:`Quad` output is also recommended, when page rotation is not zero.

 But you also have other options::